flama12333/dump-of-ax-computer-machine/README.md

 # dump-of-ax-computer-machine
+# This repository is intended for upload dump of ax that was not dumped

 -in japan they released ax machine but it seems that the software and the machine was not preserved also the jega and ax machine.
 - there are two custom chip
 - V6367 is the JEGA chip.